Alignment

 Alignment Conveys Care #

-This is the closest aspect of design to the idea of avoiding ‘sloppy’ designs.
-But it is still connected to the idea of coherence.
-Our innate desire to see things as connected and aligned is why designs that lack clear alignment can feel sloppy.
-However, the sloppiness occurs when we see things we think should be aligned but are not quite aligned.
+This is the aspect of design closest to ’tidiness,’ but it is also deeply connected to coherence.
+Our innate desire to see things as connected and aligned is why designs lacking clear alignment feel sloppy.
+The perception of sloppiness occurs specifically when we see things we expect to be aligned, but that are slightly misaligned.

-Returning to the circles, if we attempted to create the same alignment as above, but did not do so carefully, we might end up with the following.
+Returning to the circles, if we attempted to create the same alignment as above but executed it poorly, we might end up with the following:

 The same ten objects as above, but now the objects are not perfectly aligned.
 The objects move up and down slightly along the rows.

-These groupings are still clearly connected, but now the alignment is off slightly, giving the impression of a sloppy design.
+These groupings are still clearly connected, but the alignment is slightly off, giving the impression of a sloppy design.

-It is important to note that this idea of ‘sloppiness’ is a subtle effect, because it requires that things are almost aligned, but not quite.
-The very first image on this page also lacks alignment, but the design is so far from being aligned, that most viewers will not assume alignment is intended.
-It is when people think that alignment was intended, but poorly executed, that designs appear at their sloppiest.
+It is important to note that this perception of sloppiness relies on subtlety; it requires that things are almost—but not quite,aligned.
+The very first image on this page also lacks alignment, but it is so far from being aligned that most viewers do not assume alignment was intended.
+Designs appear at their sloppiest when viewers feel alignment was intended but poorly executed.

-Though this effect has its origins in subtlety, it is important.
-Though we might hope that our colleagues would be able to look past our alignment problems, the truth is that people will both consciously and unconsciously form opinions based on how we present our data.
-If we pay proper attention to alignment, we convey that the user can have confidence that proper attention to detail was paid in other aspects of our work.
-Thus, tidiness in design is important in that it helps lend a sense of confidence to the rest of our work.
+Though this effect originates from subtlety, it is significant.
+We might hope our colleagues look past minor alignment issues, but people consciously and unconsciously form opinions based on how we present our data.
+By paying proper attention to alignment, we convey to the viewer that proper attention to detail was paid in all other aspects of our work.
+Thus, tidiness in design helps lend a sense of confidence to the overall work.

 Alignment Guides Interpretation #

-As was the case for proximity and separation, there is a yet another role of alignment—one that allows us to move beyond creating a coherent tidy whole, and helps us to control how the user interprets what is being presented to them.
+As was the case for proximity and separation, there is yet another role for alignment—one that allows us to move beyond creating a tidy whole and helps us control how the user interprets what is being presented.

 Let us consider our circles one last time.
-Looking at versions in which we have aligned the circles into rows, we can easily see that the top row has more elements than the bottom two.
-However, it is harder to know why.
-In other words, if I were to ask you which elements are missing in the bottom two rows, it might take you just a moment to determine the answer.
-However, I can alter the alignment between elements to make it immediately clear which elements are missing, as shown below.
+Looking at the versions aligned into rows, we can easily see that the top row has more elements than the bottom two.
+However, it is harder to know exactly why.
+If asked which elements are missing in the bottom two rows, it might take you a moment to determine the answer.
+However, we can alter the alignment to make it immediately clear which elements are missing, as shown below.

 The same objects shown above, still aligned into rows.
 Now, however, there is meaningful alignment into four columns.
 The 1st column has the 1st element, the 2nd column has the second element, and so on.
 Here, it can be readily seen that the lower case “c” and number “4” are missing.

-Now, we are using alignment to tell the viewer that we are missing the lower case letter ‘c’ and the number 4.
-Interestingly, though we did not change the bottom row, the shift in the lower case ‘d’ has told the reader that the column-based alignment between objects is important, and so it is more clear that the bottom row is missing the number 4.
-Thus, alignment is a way to communicate information across the entire design.
+Now, we are using alignment to instantly show the viewer that we are missing the lowercase ‘c’ and the number 4.
+Interestingly, though we did not change the bottom row, shifting the lowercase ‘d’ signals to the reader that the column-based alignment is important, making it clearer that the bottom row lacks a 4.
+Thus, alignment is a powerful tool to communicate structural information across the entire design.

 Alignment in data visualizations #